|Event:||UFC 111: St-Pierre vs. Hardy|

 |Location:||Newark, New Jersey|

 UFC 111 is officially in the books.
-‘St-Pierre vs. Hardy’-led card took place at the Prudential Center in Newark, New Jersey, 12 years ago.
-The ten-fight-event featured some nice brawls and a bunch of nice finishes, punctuated by Georges St. Pierre’s Decision (Unanimous) victory over Dan Hardy.
+‘St-Pierre vs. Hardy’-led card took place at the Prudential Center in Newark, New Jersey, 13 years ago.
+The ten-fight-event featured some nice scraps and a handful of nice finishes, punctuated by Georges St. Pierre’s Decision (Unanimous) victory over Dan Hardy.
 In the co-main event, Shane Carwin defeated Frank Mir in round 1 by KO (Punches).

 UFC 111 bonus awards

 Traditionally, UFC has handed out bonuses for Fight of the Night, Submission of the Night, and Knockout of the Night.
 The bonuses ranged from $20,000 up to $120,000.
 In 2014, the promotion has announced the Performance of the Night bonuses will replace the existing Knockout and Submission of the Night awards.
 The bonuses will be $50,000 each.
 There are two types of awards:

 - Fight of the Night is awarded to both fighters in the most exciting fight of the night.

 - Performance of the Night is awarded to fighters who put on the most thrilling individual performance.